astronomer/docs/astro/develop-project.md

   :::tip

+  This example `Dockerfile.build` assumes Python 3.9, but some versions of Astro Runtime may be based on a different version of Python.
+If your image is based on a version of Python that is not 3.9, replace `python 3.9` in the **COPY** commands listed under the `## Copy requirements directory` section of your `Dockerfile.build` with the correct Python version.

-  Older versions of the Astro runtime contain different versions of Python.
-To find the python version in an image, use
+  To identify the Python version in your Astro Runtime image, run:

+  `
-  `docker run quay.io/astronomer/astro-runtime:5.0.0-base python --version`.
+  docker run quay.io/astronomer/astro-runtime:<runtime-version>-base python --version`

-  The version numbers in the *Copy requirements directory* command above may need to be changed if a different version of Python is being used.
+  Make sure to replace `<runtime-version>` with your own.

   :::

   :::info

   If your repository is hosted somewhere other than GitHub, replace the domain in the `ssh-keyscan` command with the domain where the package is hosted.

   :::